mburumaxwell/dependabot-azure-devops/apps/website/content/docs/troubleshooting.md

 ## Missing Docker

-The task relies on [dependabot-cli](https://github.com/dependabot/cli), which requires Docker with Linux containers.
+Dependabot runs inside Docker with Linux containers.
 Ensure your agents have Docker available.
 The Microsoft-hosted `ubuntu-latest` image already includes it.

 ## Existing Pull Requests